ernst-schwaiger/Peer/README.md

 * RFC 1071 CRC Implementation
 * Send every message to "ourselves"
 * Check if we lose incoming Udp Packets due to async Rx processing
+* Make the ISocket functions that receive from/send to Udp [nodiscard], reset errno after an error was discovered.

 ## Open for Clarification